BulletTide/discord-all-ban/README.md

 - Paste the code directly to the bot main page.

-- Be careful, the code will run on all servers
+- Be careful, the code will run on all servers.

 - Make sure your bot is authorized.